Top Things to See While Visiting Capitol Reef National Park

 Summers Can Be Really Hot

-Wear light wicking layers to protect your skin from the desert sun.
 The elevation of Capitol Reef National Park is around 5,000 feet, which means more sun exposure.

-There are Gnats
+FYI – There Are Gnats

-How Many Days Do You Need to Explore?
+How Many Days Do You Need To Explore?

-What to Pack
+What To Pack

 Here is a checklist of what I pack: